New Support 2017: Below copyright notice; above original document of 2016:

 The mechanism, above, reduces available DHEA in humans compared to chimps.
 Since I think DHEA is directly connected to cell / tissue metabolism, high DHEA would increase cellular division rates which would increase the time to end of lifespan cellular divisions.
 Since our brains reduce overall available DHEA, not only do our bodies become more gracile, it also decreases the onset of “the time to end of lifespan cellular divisions.”

 The foregoing essentially explains why humans outlive chimps.
-(My explanation of how testosterone and DHEA produce the secular trend is available at www.anthropogeny.com; on the right side, down the page, if interested.)
+(My explanation of how testosterone and DHEA produce the secular trend is available at www.anthropogeny.com; on the right side, down the page, if interested.
+The Secular Trend caused by testosterone levels explains all cause mortality, as mentioned in the "new support" section, above.)